nodet/dowml/README.md

 2021-02-14 14:22:29,753 Credentials have the expected structure.

 Decision Optimization in WML Interactive.
-Submit and manage CPLEX models interactively.
+Submit and manage Decision Optimization models interactively.

 Type ? for a list of commands.